Key Quote

 Technique 2 — PASSIVE CONSTRUCTION — SUFFERED UPON

-The passive construction — 'I have been bent and broken' — positions Estella as the OBJECT of forces acting upon her, not their agent.
+The passive constructionpassive construction — A grammatical structure where the subject receives the action rather than performing it — 'I have been bent and broken' — positions Estella as the OBJECT of forces acting upon her, not their agent.
 She has been bent (by Miss Havisham), broken (by her husband Drummle), and possibly reshaped (by suffering).
 This grammar reflects women's position in Victorian society: things are done TO them; they are shaped by male and maternal authority rather than shaping themselves.

-Yet the final phrase — 'into a better shape' — quietly introduces agency: the 'better shape' is Estella's own assessment, her own judgement.
+Yet the final phrase — 'into a better shape' — quietly introduces agencyagency — The capacity to act independently and make choices: the 'better shape' is Estella's own assessment, her own judgement.
 Within the passive grammar, a core of active selfhood emerges.
 Dickens gives Estella her own voice precisely at the moment she acknowledges her powerlessness — a paradox that reflects the novel's complex view of freedom and constraint.

 Key Words